w3c/wot-discovery/explainer/Explainer.md

 might be thousands of Things to select from.
 However, it can also be used in a Smart Home with only a few dozen Things.

-A TD Service is another exploration mechanism that allows a single TD to be distributed via either an HTTP or CoAP endpoint.
+A TD Server is another exploration mechanism that allows a single TD to be distributed via either an HTTP or CoAP endpoint.

 Self-description is a special case of a TD Server that